sheerun/vimrc/README.md

 * Use more readable color scheme by default
 * Keep 8 lines above or below the cursor when scrolling.
 * Keep 15 columns next to the cursor when scrolling horizontally.
+* Set minimum window size to 79x5
+* If opening buffer, search first in opened windows
 * Hide buffers instead of asking if to save them.
 * But if so, do it at convenient points.
 * For autocompletion, complete as much as you can.